Elder Care Rochester

 Repairing identity theft

 It’s a fact that scam artists prey on older adults.
-Scammers steal and use identifying information to obtain cash, make purchases, and/or open new accounts for services.
-Your family member may be completely unaware that his or her identity has been stolen.
+Scammers steal identifying information and use it to obtain cash, make purchases, or open new credit card accounts.

-If your relative’s personal information is being misused, take action quickly.
+If your relative’s identity has been stolen, take action quickly.
 But be methodical!
 Keep track of every report you make.
-Also, log every call and send documents by certified mail.
+Log every call.
+Send any documents by certified mail.
+The Federal Trade Commission (FTC) recommends the following steps:

-Continue to monitor service records and bills.
-That way, you can quickly challenge fraudulent bills or accounts.
+Continue to monitor service records and bills so you can quickly challenge suspicious activity.Return to top

 What is high blood pressure?